-From the perspective of a conservative egalitarian, inequalities are ille-gitimate (and so, compensation deserving) or legitimate (and so, not compensation deserving) depending on their determinants (e.g., luck, responsible choices), let's say, origins.
+From the perspective of a conservative egalitarian, inequalities are illegitimate (and so, compensation deserving) or legitimate (and so, not compensation deserving) depending on their determinants (e.g., luck, responsible choices), or let's say, origins.
 This view can be seen as innervating Sen's (1992) capability approach, as well as Roemer's (1993, 1998) ideal of leveling the playing field, or luck egalitarianism (e.g., Dworkin 1981a, 1981b, Cohen 1989), and strict egalitarianism of opportunity (Arneson 1999).

 Differently, outcome egalitarians deny that members of a society are ever non-identical in a distributively important sense.
-Here, it is said, in the name of individual responsibility and meritocracy, human rights of equal respect, equal social status, equal participation in democratic arenas are often violated in such a way as to welcome oppression and destitution (Anderson 1999).
+Here, it is said, in the name of individual responsibility and meritocracy, human rights of equal respect, equal social status and participation in democratic arenas are often violated in such a way as to welcome oppression and destitution (Anderson 1999).
 In this view, inequalities are said to be illegitimate due to their immediate consequences - e.g., subordination, exploitation and humilation - whatever their origins.
-To the extent that one or the other perspective - origins, or consequences - is spoused, any attempt to reconcile distributive judgments is deemed to failure.
+To the extent that one or the other perspective - origins, or consequences - is spoused, any attempt to reconcile distributive judgments is deemed to fail.

-In this paper we propose a more general approach by which any pairwise disparity is said to be legitimate or illegitimate depending on both origins and consequences of inequality.
-In this way of thinking, we suggest that Rawls' approach - based on the "fair equality of opportunity" and the "difference principle" - is a better starting-gate for both (i) the identification of legitimate social and economic inequalities, and (ii) the measurement of distributive justice (equity).
+In this paper, we propose a more general approach by which any pairwise disparity is said to be legitimate or illegitimate depending on both origins and consequences of inequality.
+In this line of thought, we suggest that Rawls' approach - based on the "Fair Equality of Opportunity" and the "Difference Principle" - is a better stepping for both (i) the identification of legitimate social and economic inequalities, and (ii) the measurement of distributive justice (equity).

 The contribution of this paper intends to be both methodological and empirical.
-From a methodological point of view, according to our interpretation of Rawls' thought, we propose a 'pragmatical' approach by which Rawlsian inequity can be (non-parametrically) estimated from income distributions.
+From a methodological point of view, we propose a 'pragmatical' approach by which inequity - Rawlsian in spirit - can be (non-parametrically) estimated from income distributions.
 In this scenario, any pairwise disparity is said to be legitimate if it is (i) "attached to offices and positions open to all under conditions of fair equality of opportunity", and (ii) "to the greatest benefit of the least-advantaged members of society" (Rawls 2001).
-As such, Rawls' meritocracy is defined in a broader setting where both (i) fairness of inequality origins, and (ii) goodness of inequality consequences for the society as a whole, are simultaneously required.
+As such, Rawls' meritocracy is defined in a broader setting where both (i) fairness of inequality origins, and (ii) goodness of inequality consequences for the society as a whole, are simultaneously accounted for.

 From an empirical point of view, given the separation between social and natural circumstances that is innervating Rawls' thought (Sugden 1993), US income distributions from 1999 to 2013 are compared over time in terms of both Rawlsian inequity and its contribution to overall inequality.
 Given the PSID resources (Panel Study of Income Dynamics), 64 subgroups are generated from the combination of two binary social circumstances (i.e., place of origin and economic situation of parents in the early years) and four binary natural circumstances (i.e., gender, health status in the early years, ethnicity, IQ-score).
-Iniquitous income disparities are found to account for between 55.7% and 64.9% of overall outcome inequality.
-As compared to the 15-20% of iniquitous income disparities as estimated for Roemer's inequality of opportunity (Pistolesi 2009, Abatemarco 2015), our analysis highlights that opting for Rawlsian idea of justice more than doubles the share of illegitimate inequalities in the US.
+Iniquitous income disparities are found to account for 55.7-64.9% of overall outcome inequality.
+As compared to the 15-20% of iniquitous income disparities as estimated for Roemer's inequality of opportunity (Pistolesi 2009, Abatemarco 2015), our analysis highlights that opting for the Rawlsian idea of justice more than doubles the share of illegitimate inequalities in the US.